-The Mental Health Act doesn’t require a signature to be handwritten.
+The Mental Health Act doesn’t require a signature to be handwritten or “wet-ink”.
 Provided all other formalities have been met under the act for the form which is being completed, then an electronic signature is legally valid.

 Thalamos consulted Richard Jones, author of the Mental Health Act Manual, before writing this article.
-Richard will be referencing the law commissions recent consultation in the 22nd edition of The Manual, published in September 2019.
+Richard references the law commissions recent consultation in the 22nd edition of The Manual, published in September 2019.